Is a Gold Exchange-Traded Fund (ETF) right for you?

 Most people choosing to store their gold with a depository or a bank would want to know that gold has their name on it - that it’s theirs, and that it’s owned by them - not fractionally, partially, or notionally "allocated" to them.

 Gold owners often want to know they can withdraw their gold, not as a check in payment for their ETF share, but as physical gold which they can pass on to the next generation, something that will provide a potential hedge against uncertainty in these somewhat uncertain times, and those to come.

 Purchasing Real, Tangible Gold

-Gold owners want to know that whatever happens to the world economy, and the financial system, and any of the currencies now in use (including our own), they will still have an asset likely to have real, tangible value.
+Gold owners want to know that whatever happens to the world economy, and the financial system, and any of the currencies now in use (including our own), they will still have an asset likely to have some real, tangible value.